klavinslab/protocols_aquarium_1_0/assays/SDAc_omega_assay.md

 Day 5 cellobiose release experiment (after 48 hour incubation)

-1. Centrifuge at 250 Gs for 10 minutes.
+1. Centrifuge at 250 xg for 10 minutes.
 2. Transfer 2 mL supernatant to 14 mL culture tube.
 3. Inoculate well with 10 (1:200) uL DL146 overnight in LB.
 4. Incubate for 24 hours.